 |Legacy||All||CHS or CHT is added after language code.||zh-CHS||zh-CHT|

-.NET 4.0 accepts both codings but this might change in the future .NET versions.
+All .NET versions up to 4.6.1 accept both codings but this might change in the future .NET versions.
 This is why we recommend using the default coding.